 Continued Support for Project Safe Childhood Effort

-The United States Marshals Service's National Sex Offender Targeting Center has partnered with several agencies, including the International Criminal Police Organization (INTERPOL), the U.S. State Department’s Diplomatic Security Service, U.S. Customs and Border Protection, and SMART to identify 18 USC 2250 violations by tracking sex offenders who travel in and out of the United States and fail to comply with the mandated registration requirements.
+The USMS’s National Sex Offender Targeting Center has partners with several agencies, including the International Criminal Police Organization (INTERPOL), the U.S. State Department’s Diplomatic Security Service (DSS), U.S. Customs and Border Protection and the Department of Justice’s Sex Offender Sentencing, Monitoring, Apprehending, Registering and Tracking (SMART) Office to identify 18 U.S.C. § 2250 violations by tracking sex offenders who travel in and out of the United States and fail to comply with the mandated registration requirements.

-The National Sex Offender Targeting Center coordinated with the International Criminal Police Organization (INTERPOL) to create a system to notify the State Department's Diplomatic Security Service (DSS) of U.S. sex offender travel to regional security officer areas of responsibility.
-The agreement with DSS and INTERPOL is an important step forward in expanding the United States Marshals Service's participation around the world to meet the growing challenges of tracking non-compliant sex offenders who travel internationally.
+The National Sex Offender Targeting Center coordinated with INTERPOL to create a system to notify DSS of U.S. sex offender travel to regional security officer areas of responsibility.
+The agreement with DSS and INTERPOL is an important step forward in expanding the USMS’s participation around the world to meet the growing challenges of tracking non-compliant sex offenders who travel internationally.

 The Future of Project Safe Childhood: Ongoing Challenges

-Even after child pornography producers are identified and convicted, their recordings still circulate online and elsewhere for the continued consumption by other like-minded offenders; therefore, the danger of the production, distribution, and possession of child pornography remains multifaceted and disturbing for victims all over the world.
+Even after child pornography producers are identified and convicted, their recordings still circulate online and elsewhere for the continued consumption by other like-minded offenders; therefore, the danger of the production, distribution and possession of child pornography remains multifaceted and disturbing for victims all over the world.

 Project Safe Childhood relies upon the ongoing efforts and relationships between law enforcement agencies, nonprofit entities (including schools), advocacy organizations and many others to protect and defend children against sexual exploitation and abuse.
 In order for Project Safe Childhood to continue to fulfill its mission, all partners will need to continue to work collaboratively to keep pace with those who seek to harm any child.